menus12/DAwR-2023-final-project/README.md

 ## Brief description of the division of work
 <!-- Who is responsible for which part of the report and script -->
-The tasks regarding the report was divided between the two authors of this report, Alex & David.
+The tasks regarding the report were divided between the two authors of this report, Alex & David.

-Alex:
+Alex Gorbachev:
 - Was responsible to getting the dataset from external suppliers related to his work
 - Alex has industry domain knowledge and understood the concepts and structure of the supplied dataset
 - Alex setup the initial draft of the research questions and script of R in Github

-David:
+David Langeveld:
-- Was respsonsible as a validation partner of Alex, as he did not have the same level of the domain knowledge
+- Was responsible as a validation partner of Alex, as he did not have the same level of the domain knowledge
 - Validated the initial draft and script in Github by reviewing all steps taken, came up with suggestions and additions where necessary
 - Wrote the initial draft of the research paper